fpv-wtf/msp-osd/README.md

 ## Configuration options

-Configuration options can be set using the WTFOS Configurator.
+Configuration options can be set using the WTFOS Configurator CLI.

+Prefix option with `package-config set msp-osd`

+e.g. `package-config set msp-osd compress_osd true`

+Once desired setting changes are made then: `package-config apply msp-osd`, otherwise settings will be lost when power is off.

 Visit https://fpv.wtf/package/fpv-wtf/msp-osd with your Goggles or Air Unit plugged in to edit options.